iterative/dvc.org/public/static/docs/command-reference/install.md

 it would be necessary to run `dvc checkout` to synchronize workspace and DVC-files.

-The installed Git hook automates running `dvc checkout`.
+This hook automates running `dvc checkout`.

-**Commit**: When committing a change to the Git repository, that change possibly requires reproducing the corresponding [pipeline](/doc/command-reference/pipeline) (using `dvc repro`) to regenerate the project results.
-Or there might be new data files not yet in cache, which requires running `dvc commit` to store them.
+**Commit/Reproduce**: When committing a change to the Git repository, that change possibly produces new data files not yet in cache, which requires running `dvc commit` to store them.
+Or the change might require reproducing the corresponding [pipeline](/doc/command-reference/pipeline) (with `dvc repro`) to regenerate the project results (which implicitly commits them to DVC as well).

-The installed Git hook automates reminding the user to run either `dvc repro` or `dvc commit`, as needed.
+This hook automates reminding the user to run either `dvc commit` or `dvc repro`, as needed.

 **Push**: While publishing changes to the Git remote repository with `git push`, it easy to forget that the `dvc push` command is necessary to upload new or updated data files and directories under DVC control to [remote storage](/doc/command-reference/remote).

-The installed Git hook automates executing `dvc push`.
+This hook automates `dvc push`.

 ## Installed Git hooks